Satpara Dam

 Satpara Dam is a medium-size multi-purpose concrete-faced earth-filled dam located downstream from Satpara Lake on the Satpara Stream approximately 4 km from the town of Skardu in Gilgit-Baltistan, Pakistan.

 The dam has enlarged the size of Satpara Lake, generates 17.36 MW of hydroelectricity, supplies power to approximately 30,000 households in the Skardu Valley, irrigates 15,536 acre of land and supplies 3.1 million gallons per day of drinking water to Skardu city.
 Annual agricultural output in the Skardu Valley is expected to increase more than four-fold, generating about $6 million in additional annual economic benefits to local communities.

 Construction of Satpara Dam commenced in April 2003 and completion was scheduled in November 2011.
-Power House Unit No. 1 was completed and came online on 6 October 2007 and Unit No. 2 was completed and came online on 30 December 2008.
+Power House Unit No. 1 came online on 6 October 2007 and Unit No. 2 on 30 December 2008.
 On 7 January 2011, the Government of Pakistan and the United States Agency for International Development (USAID) entered into an Enhanced Partnership Agreement under which USAID agreed to provide US$26 million for the construction of Power House Units Nos.
 3 and 4 and completion of the remaining works on the dam.
-Power House Unit No. 3 started commercial operation in May 2013 and Unit No. 4 started commercial operation in June 2013.
+Power House Unit No. 3 started commercial operation in May 2013 and Unit No. 4 in June 2013.

 The dam became operational in April 2013.